-Acknowledgements

-The work of A. Yu.
-Malykhin and E. E. Grigorenko was supported by Russian Science Foundation (grant # 18-47-05001).

-The work of E. A. Kronberg and L.V.
-Kozak was supported by the Volkswagen Foundation (grant Az 90 312).
-E. A. Kronberg and P. W. Daly acknowledge the "Deutsches Zentrum für Luft und Raumfahrt (DLR)" for the support of the RAPID instrument under grant 50 OC 1602.
+Acknowledgements.
+The work of Andrei Y. Malykhin and Elena E. Grigorenko was supported by the Russian Science Foundation (grant no. 18-47-05001).
+The work of Elena A. Kronberg and Ludmila V. Kozak was supported by the Volkswagen Foundation (grant Az 90 312).
+Elena A. Kronberg and Patrick W. Daly acknowledge the "Deutsches Zentrum für Luft und Raumfahrt (DLR)" for the support of the RAPID instrument under grant 50 OC 1602.
+Financial support.
+This research has been supported by the Russian Science Foundation (grant no. 18-47-05001), the Volkswagen Foundation (grant no. Az 90 312), and the Deutsches Zentrum für Luft und Raumfahrt (DLR) (grant no. 50 OC 1602).